 Atrial Septal Defect

-Small holes may close on their own by the time a child is 2 years old.
+Small ASDs may close on their own by the time a child is 2 years old.
+Larger ASDs are more problematic and can increase a person's risk for congestive heart failure and stroke later in life.
 In some people, the defect doesn't cause symptoms until middle age.

 Awards & recognition

 Among the top hospitals in the nation